localForage/localForage/site/index.md

   <dt>name</dt>
   <dd>
     The name of the database.
 May appear during storage limit prompts.
-    Useful to use the name of your app here.<br>
+    Useful to use the name of your app here.
+In localStorage, this is used as a key prefix for all keys stored in localStorage.<br>
     Default: <code>'localforage'</code>
   </dd>
   <dt>size</dt>